 How many LED lights can I connect end-to-end?

 In April of 2008, UL changed their connectivity standards based on wattage used.
-This means that our Forever Bright standard
+This means that our LED Christmas Lights standard

 grade LED lights are UL listed to connect up to 43 sets.
 Our GKI Wide Angle LED sets are listed to connect 40 sets.
 Our Minleon LED Retrofit bulbs are